blueriq/blueriq-material/src/app/blueriq/material/form-controls/input-field/string/string.md

 ### Validation messages

-When the attribute has a validation message and the validation fires, this is shown to the immediate right of the input field as a black triangular shaped icon with an exclamation mark in it.
-Further, the validation message shows up under the input field in red.
+When the attribute has a validation message and the validation fires, this is shown under the input field as a triangular shaped icon with an exclamation mark in it.
+Further, the validation message shows up next to the icon.